Trustroots/trustroots/INFLUXDB.md

 - find, uncomment and change `http_port` value according to your preference
 - save the changes and start/restart the grafana server (i.e. `systemctl start grafana`, it is system specific)
 - run the client on localhost:(your-value)
-- there may be a dashboard available for import (TODO)
+- [ ] we'll provide a dashboard which you can import and use with the data.

 ## Metrics

-[Read more about how to query InfluxDB.](https://docs.influxdata.com/influxdb/v1.0/query_language/) Browse Query Language in Content to see more chapters.
+[Read more about how to query InfluxDB.](https://docs.influxdata.com/influxdb/v1.0/query_language/) On the website look for more chapters in Contents.

 ### Messages